 With host-based access control, only local clients are accepted by default.
-X Window System administrators can use the /usr/bin/X11/xhost client application to add or delete host names as well as user names from a list of those allowed to connect to the X server.
+X Window System administrators can use the /usr/bin/X11/xhost client application to add or delete host names from a list of those allowed to connect to the X server.
 The xhost program uses host names to limit host connections.
 Therefore, there is no security among users on an individual host; only security among hosts.